OF HALDEN, V

 culture.
 It was George who gave us a complete aesthetic, a

 outlook, a sort of theory of life that pulled together all our

 interests and subordinated them to his own Weltanschauung.

 We had never heard of Surrealism.
-As scientists we dealt
+As scientists we

 with reality, with logic, with the Second Law of Thermodynamics, though